ayushbpl10/protoc-gen-scopes/README.md

-# protoc-gen-rights
+# protoc-gen-scopes

-Generates code for rights from proto messages for rights implememntation .
+Generates code for scopes from proto messages for scopes implememntation .